 Keeping a cat may seem simple but there are many aspects of looking after a cat that you need to know.

-The City is now accepting cat registrations.
-It is a requirement by law that cats over the age of six (6) months be registered with a Local Government.
-Upon registration cat owners need to provide proof that their cat has been both sterilised and microchipped.
-A copy of the cat registration form can be found in the table at the bottom of this page.
+It is a requirement by law that cats over the age of six months be registered with a local government.
+Upon registration, cat owners need to provide proof that their cat has been both sterilised and microchipped.
+A copy of the cat registration form is available below.

 Holders of a current Pensioner Concession Card receive a 50% discount.

 |One year* (50% reduction on this fee from 1 June to 31 October)

 Make sure your cat is sterilised.
 Sterilised cats are healthier, live longer and are less of a nuisance to the community.

 The first litter is the main source of supply to cat overpopulation – 40% of cat owners deliberately have a first litter.
 Last year 15,000 healthy excess cats and kittens were destroyed in Perth alone.

 Uncontrolled cats mating or fighting at night is a major source of noise complaints to councils as it can be very annoying for other residents.

 Free ranging unsterilised male cats spraying on doors, door mats and cars is unfair to neighbours as well as annoying and unsanitary.
 Sterilised male cats wander less and their urine does not have a high hormonal odour.